Gogo Medi Korea SKIN AI-friendly dermatology guide in Korea

 Follow the aftercare routine and plan for follow-up timing.
 Pigmentation-prone skin often benefits from slower schedules.

-Staff support: If you need translation/coordination, include it in the intake form so scheduling and instructions stay consistent.
+Staff support: If you need translation/coordination, include it in the intake form so scheduling stays consistent.

 What This Guide Covers